emmagraham/STAT540-UBC.github.io/assignments.md

 **Due Friday March 6**

   * One page proposal should probably be part of the `README.md` for the repo, or should be linked in the `README.md`.
+Incorporate all comments given by professors/TAs.
 This proposal needs to outline:
     - a clear motivation of the problem/question we will investigate
     - general goals of the project
     - general description of the data